SolTuripe/another-pokeapi/README.md

 # PokeApi 👾

-JavaScript application that shows a list of pokemons \
+JavaScript application, one page showing a list of pokemons and a second page that has a pokemon searcher \
 I used React as framework \
 Data pulled from: [This endPoint](https://pokeapi.co/api/v2/pokemon)